wordplaydev/wordplay/LANGUAGE.md

 > QUERY → INSERT | UPDATE | SELECT | DELETE

 If any sequences of tokens cannot be parsed according to this grammar, all of the tokens on the line are converted into an `UNPARSABLE` node.

+#### _evaluation_

+Programs create an evaluation scope, evaluate their binds and expressions in reading order, and then evaluate to their final expressions value, discarding all others.

 ## Documentation